NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 for authoritative nameserver management only and are not intended for general querying via recursive resolvers.

-[FIXME: earlier we said that the version RRset could have multiple entries] Each RRSet of a catalog zone, with the exception of the zone apex, SHOULD consist of just one RR.
-It's acceptable to generate owner names with the help of a sufficiently strong hash function, with small probablity that unrelated records fall within the same RRSet.

 [FIXME: this would be a good spot to write an introduction to properties]

 # The Serial Property